ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 It could also collect any other information that you find necessary.

-Depending on your needs, the checkout process can be either complicated or simple.
+Depending on your needs, the checkout process can be either complex or straightforward.
 For example, if the website is selling airline tickets, you may need several [additional steps](#add-checkout-step) with passengers defining their special needs.
 On the other side of the spectrum would be a store that sells books with personal pickup, where [one page checkout](#create-a-one-page-checkout) would be enough.

-There are several factors that make checkout particularly flexible and customizable:
+Several factors can make checkout particularly flexible and customizable:

 - it's based on Symfony workflow
 - it exposes a variety of APIs
 - it exposes Twig functions that help you render the steps

 The most important contract exposed by the package is the `CheckoutServiceInterface` interface.
 It exposes a number of methods that you can call, for example, to load checkouts based on checkout identifier or for a specific cart.
 Other methods help you create, update, or delete checkouts.

 For more information, see [Checkout API](checkout_api.md).